-Karen Blixen Camp is partnering with the Woodlands 2000 Trust.
-We will establish a Forestry School and offer vocational forestry education for the Maasai youth.
-Our mission is to conserve and enhance the beautiful Masai Mara by teaching the Maasai youth how grow sustainably woodlots providing them with a decent income as well as environmental security for the future.
+Karen Blixen Camp opened our Forestry School in August 2012.
+We offer technical and vocational forestry for the Maasai youth.
+Our mission is to conserve the beautiful Masai Mara by teaching the Maasai youth how grow sustainably woodlots providing them with a decent income as well as environmental security for the future.

-The Forestry School will offer theoretical as well as practical tuition.
-Education will teach the students about the Masai Mara climatic conditions, indigenous trees, establishing nurseries and how to successfully plant, protect and nurture trees into maturity.
+The Forestry School will teach the students about the Masai Mara climatic conditions, indigenous trees and how to successfully establish, protect and nurture trees into maturity.
 Students will also learn how to raise awareness about the beautiful Masai Mara by performing speeches for guests.